U.S. housing starts drop; permits rise to one-year high

 January’s starts were above the fourth-quarter average, suggesting housing will again contribute to gross domestic product in the first three months of this year.

-Homebuilding last month surged 55.4 percent in the Northeast region of the country.
-It jumped 20.0 percent in the South to the highest level since August 2007.
-Starts fell 41.3 percent in the West, likely due to the impact of unusually wet weather.
+Homebuilding last month surged 55.4 per cent in the Northeast region of the country.
+It jumped 20.0 per cent in the South to the highest level since August 2007.
+Starts fell 41.3 per cent in the West, likely due to the impact of unusually wet weather.

-Last month, single-family homebuilding, which accounts for the largest share of the residential housing market, climbed 1.9 percent to a pace of 823,000 units.
+Last month, single-family homebuilding, which accounts for the largest share of the residential housing market, climbed 1.9 per cent to a pace of 823,000 units.

-Starts for the volatile multi-family housing segment tumbled 10.2 percent to a rate of 423,000 units.
+Starts for the volatile multi-family housing segment tumbled 10.2 per cent to a rate of 423,000 units.

-Single-family permits slipped 2.7 percent last month after increasing for five consecutive months.
+Single-family permits slipped 2.7 per cent last month after increasing for five consecutive months.
 Single-family starts in the South rose to their highest level since August 2007.

-Building permits for multi-family units soared 19.8 percent.Report Typo/Error
+Building permits for multi-family units soared 19.8 per cent.Report Typo/Error